-What Is Title Insurance?
+What Is Title Insurance On A House?

-How Title Insurance Works: A Step-By-Step Process
+How Does Title Insurance Work?

 While a clear or “clean” title (one without any encumbrances, liens or other title defects on it) is necessary in order to purchase a property, sometimes things can slip through the cracks and cause issues.
 Title insurance exists to make sure you’re covered if that happens.

-- A person or party from the title company known as the abstractor will perform the title search.
+As a home buyer, you can purchase title insurance through a title insurance company.
+But there are some steps before you hand over your money.
+First, someone from the title company known as the abstractor will perform the title search.
 Typically, the abstractor will sift through public records, legal documents and any other potentially relevant information to determine whether there are any outstanding issues with the legal ownership of the home.

-- After the title search, your lender will charge you for lender’s title insurance, which protects them in the event of arising issues that might impact ownership rights.
+After the title search, your lender will charge you for lender’s title insurance, which protects them in the event of arising issues that might impact ownership rights.
 To protect yourself from potential hazards and lawsuits related to your home’s title, you can also purchase an optional owner’s policy.
-Whether you purchase an owner’s policy or just lender’s title insurance, it will be rolled into your closing costs.
+Whether you purchase an owner’s policy or just lender’s title insurance, the fees will be rolled into your closing costs.

 What Does Title Insurance Cover?